 Annual Posada Toy Drive: Annual toy drive that results in hundreds of toys collected and handed out in December at Sheppard Elementary School in Roseland at a big community event.
 SAC members work with the Committee for Immigrant Rights Sonoma County (CIRSC) to give away the toys.
 To volunteer, contact Ann Sterin, annandpaolo@ att.net

 Walk to End Genocide: This annual community event is spearheaded by a CST teen, Gabe Ferrick.
 The Walk raises money for an international charity, Jewish World Watch, fighting to end genocide around the world.
 Last year, over 300 people participated in the Walk, including CST members, SSU students and faculty, and local politicians.
-The next walk will be in April 2013.
+Visit the website here.

 Social Action Goes to the Movies: Last year, we debuted a very successful film and discussion series on social justice.
 This year we have selected another three compelling films, which will be followed by panel discussions with activists on the front lines.
 See Upcoming Events.

 Immigrant Rights: Several SAC members are active in the Committee for Immigrant Rights Sonoma County (CIRSC) and are involved with the North Bay Organizing Project.
 We have worked with these groups to find ways to reduce deportations, which tear apart families and the community.
 SAC was an early supporter of the Trust Act, legislation that would limit detentions and deportations to immigrants who have committed serious felonies.